Even the most thoroughly-vetted tenants can sometimes end up causing problems.

 Councils can often ask complaints to supply evidence of regular noise and make a timeline of events and use this to enforce eviction.

-I have even known a local authority to remove every item that was creating any noise, making the tenants pay a fine to the council to release the items back after a certain time.
+Local authorities have even been known to remove every item that was creating any noise, making the tenants pay a fine to the council to release the items back after a certain time.

 Councils, housing associations and the police also now have the power to tackle anti-social noise from residential properties under Part 1 of the Anti-social Behaviour, Crime and Policing Act 2014.